abhilash26/QuillScript/README.md

 1. Use the [AI Dungeon website](https://aidungeon.com/) on PC (or view as desktop if mobile-only)
 2. [Create a new scenario](https://help.aidungeon.com/faq/what-are-scenarios) or edit an existing scenario
 3. Open the `DETAILS` tab at the top while editing your scenario
-4. Scroll to the bottom and select `EDIT SCRIPTS`
+4. Scroll down to `Scripting` and toggle ON → `Scripts Enabled`
+5. Select `EDIT SCRIPTS`
-5. Select the `Input` tab on the left
+6. Select the `Input` tab on the left
-6. Delete all code within said tab
+7. Delete all code within said tab
-7. Copy and paste the following code into your empty `Input` tab:
+8. Copy and paste the following code into your empty `Input` tab:
 ```javascript
 // Your "Input" tab should look like this
 InnerSelf("input");